 This doesn’t mean you have to include the exact keyword phrase verbatim in order for Google to understand what your article is about.

 Search engines evaluate the quality of the article as a whole.
-While your headline should clearly signal what your article is about, it also has to read well and deliver all the points covered in the rest of the article.
+While you want to optimize your headline around your topic and keywords, it also has to read well and deliver all the points covered in the rest of the article.

 Remember, writing headlines (or any content for that matter) is about value.
 You should be writing for humans first and algorithms second.
 So while SEO is important, you shouldn’t sacrifice value or quality to climb a few levels in the ranks.